 - Driving history.
 If you have blemishes on your record this will bump up your overall van insurance cost.

 - How many vans you’re insuring.
 If you’re insuring multiple vehicles, you’ll need to get fleet van insurance, which costs more overall, but less per vehicle.

-- Don’t auto-renew.
-If your policy is ending soon then shop around.
-Use comparison sites and get quotes directly.
-If you find a cheaper one then use it as leverage and ask your current insurer to offer you a cheaper deal.
+- Compare your options.
+If your policy is ending soon, then use comparison sites and get quotes to find a cheaper van insurance policy.
+Then, you can use it as leverage to get a cheaper deal with your current insurer.

 - Choose a higher deductible.
 Opting for a higher deductible shows your insurer you’re less likely to make a claim, which in turn could cut your premium.